Javier-Garzo/Marching-cubes-on-Unity-3D/README.md

 <img width="40%" src="https://user-images.githubusercontent.com/58559223/91642253-2811c280-ea2a-11ea-8977-2c799d6e01c9.PNG">
 <br><br>

+## World Manager<a name="worldmanager"></a>
+The world manager is a **optional** manager to support multiple worlds data directions, just to allow multiple games in different worlds.
+You can found the prefab in "Assets > Marching Cubes > WorldManager", this prefab contain a gameobject with the manager script.
+This manager supports:
+* Change default world when manager is instanced: You can change the public variable "World" on inspector for select the loaded world.
+The default name if not change the variable or the manager is not instanced is "default".
+* Fast access button to worlds data folder on script: Exists a button on the inspector at the end of the script, that allow you to open the computer folder where all data/worlds are stored.
+* Functions for menu: If you open the script you can see the multiple function that the manager support, get all the worlds created, get the current selected world, select/create a new world o see the data size of world.
+The idea is that you have all this functions for create a world menu or similar.

 ## Future work <a name="futureWork"></a>
 The priority of next update will be:
 * Fix the texturization system: The texturizations is not correct and can be visible in geometrical textures (ex: brick textures).
+Update: Some improvements but need some fixes.
-* Support of multiple worlds in the ChunkSystem/file system (Actual only one word is used by all levels).
+* ~~Support of multiple worlds in the ChunkSystem/file system (Actual only one word is used by all levels)~~ (WorldManager added).
 * Different types of terrain modifications.

 Others futures updates: